Electric-Coin-Company/tfl-book/src/overview/design-at-a-glance.md

 # Design at a Glance

 The [PoW+TFL](../terminology.md#definition-pow-tfl) consensus protocol is logically an extension of the Zcash consensus rules to introduce [trailing finality](../terminology.md#definition-trailing-finality).
 This is achieved by compartmentalizing the top-level PoW+TFL protocol into two [consensus subprotocols](../terminology.md#definition-consensus-subprotocols), one embodying most of the current consensus logic of Zcash and another the TFL.
 These protocols interact through a [hybrid construction](../terminology.md#definition-hybrid-construction), which specifies how the protocols interact, and what changes from "off-the-shelf" behavior, if any, need to be imposed on the subprotocols.
-Each of these components (the two subprotocols and the hybrid construction) are somewhat modular: different subprotocols or hybrid constructions may be combined (with some modification) to product a candidate [PoW+TFL](../terminology.md#definition-pow-tfl) protocol.
+Each of these components (the two subprotocols and the hybrid construction) are somewhat modular: different subprotocols or hybrid constructions may be combined (with some modification) to produce a candidate [PoW+TFL](../terminology.md#definition-pow-tfl) protocol.

 **TODO:** Add consensus subprotocol diagram.